nathanbraun/nathanbraun-com/content/regression-to-mean.md

 unbiased coins.
 Just because of how probabilities work, about 40 of the people will flip two heads, about 120 three, etc.

-Regression to the mean just means that — if if these "extreme" (2 or 3 head people) continue flipping their coins, the low probability of heads is unlikely to continue.
-There's much more room on the distribution for less extreme results.
+Regression to the mean just means that — if these "extreme" 2 heads people continue flipping their coins, the low probability of heads is unlikely to continue.

-I.e, if you flip it another 10 times, there's a 95% you'll get more than 2 heads, and a 90% you get a "less extreme" (between 3-7 heads) result.
+If you flip a coin 10 times — regardless of what happened before — there's a 95% chance you'll get more than 2 heads, and a 90% chance you get between 3-7 heads.

-So if these 40 2 head flippers all flip another 10 coins, 90% of them will flip something closer to the mean.
+So if these forty 2-head flippers all flip another 10 coins, 90% of them will flip something closer to the mean.

-That's the key I think, recognizing "extreme" events as low probability events to begin with, and realizing that — if they really are low probability events and you continue drawing from them — you're likely to see results closer to the mean.
+That's the key I think, **recognizing "extreme" events as low probability events to begin with, and realizing that — if they really are low probability events and you continue drawing from them — you're likely to see results closer to the mean.**

 This example is easier because we have a coin we know is fair and a bunch of events where we know some are bound to be extreme.
 In real life, with smaller